pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 ## Next Steps

 You've now followed `PortfolioValuationService` through review (post 1), a properly structured prompt and Canvas (post 2), and the full plan-to-document lifecycle (this post) — three modules' worth of tools, applied in sequence, on one running example.
-The final post in the series pulls back further still, into a roadmap for building these habits permanently into how you work.